Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 Returns the nodes configured for one Endpoint (Dataset)

-  _Request_: contains the elements necessary to uniquely identify a Dataset.
-The EndpointUrl is mandatory in the request, the other attributes are optional and can be used to refine your result.
+  _Request_: contains the elements defining the Dataset.
+Please note that the Dataset definition should fully match the one that is present in OPC Publisher configuration.

   _Response_: list of `OpcNodes` configured for the selected Endpoint (and optional parameters).